enyojs/enyo-docs/developer-guide/key-concepts/kinds.md

     directly to the prototype, but is instead stored as `kindName`.

     ```javascript
-        // Create a function MyNamespace.MyKind with a prototype.
+        // Create a function myNamespace.MyKind with a prototype.
-        // MyNamespace.MyKind.prototype.kindName is set to "MyNamespace.MyKind".
+        // myNamespace.MyKind.prototype.kindName is set to "myNamespace.MyKind".
-        // MyNamespace.MyKind.prototype.plainProperty is set to "foo".
+        // myNamespace.MyKind.prototype.plainProperty is set to "foo".
         enyo.kind({
-            name: "MyNamespace.MyKind"
+            name: "myNamespace.MyKind"
             plainProperty: "foo"
         });
         // Make an instance of the new kind.
-        var myk = new MyNamespace.MyKind();
+        var myk = new myNamespace.MyKind();
     ```

 * `kind`: The name of, or a reference to, a kind to derive from, like a